slayers0917/slayers0917.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yechi Zhang, a second-year master’s student from Renmin University of China, majoring in Epidemiology and Health Statistics.
 I will graduate in June 2024.
 And I got my bachelor degree of medicine at Zhejiang University in 2021.
+And I'm Jiapeng Liu's girl friend.

 Research Interest
 ======